evansean/Virtual-Mouse-with-Volume-Control-Capability/README.md

-# virtualmouse
+# Virtual Mouse with Volume Control Capability
-Implementing a virtual mouse with volume control capability using OpenCV and MediaPipe
+Implementing a virtual mouse with volume control capability using OpenCV, MediaPipe, Autopy and Pycaw